 - .1 Owner Occupancy: Owner will occupy the premises during entire construction period, with the exception of areas under construction.
 Cooperate with Owner during construction operations to minimize conflicts and facilitate Owner usage.
-Perform the Work so as to minimize interfere with Owner's operations. - .1 Maintain access to existing walkways, corridors, and other adjacent occupied or used facilities.
-Do not close or obstruct walkways, corridors, or other occupied or used facilities, unless approved by Owner. - .2 Provide not less than 72 hours' notice to Owner of activities that will affect Owner's operations.
+Perform the Work so as not to interfere with Owner's operations.
+Maintain existing exits unless otherwise indicated. - .1 Maintain access to existing walkways, corridors, and other adjacent occupied or used facilities.
+Do not close or obstruct walkways, corridors, or other occupied or used facilities without written permission from Owner and authorities having jurisdiction. - .2 Provide not less than 72 hours' notice to Owner of activities that will affect Owner's operations.